-When a student or employee reports to the Office of Institutional Equity or the Police Department that they have been a victim of dating violence, domestic violence, sexual assault, or stalking (whether taking place on campus or off campus), they are provided with an explanation of their rights and options.
-They are also given written notification regarding available counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the university and in the surrounding community.
+When a student or employee report to the Office of Institutional Equity, the DACC Vice President for Student Services Office, or the Police Department that they have been a victim of dating violence, domestic violence, sexual assault, or stalking (whether taking place on campus or off campus), they are provided with a written explanation of their rights and options.
+They are also given written notification regarding available counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available victims. both within the university the surrounding to and in community.

-The university requires all employees to complete training on an annual basis regarding sexual harassment and misconduct, and all incoming students must complete similar training prior to being allowed to enroll for classes.
-Additional information and training programs regarding sexual misconduct, beyond this initial training, are available through the Office of Institutional Equity, the Dean of Students, Office of Health Promotion, the Aggie Health and Wellness Center, the Campus Health Center, and the NMSU Police Department.
-Contact information for each of these can be found near the end of this publication on Page 61.
+DACC requires all employees to complete training on an annual basis regarding sexual misconduct, and all incoming students must complete similar training prior to being allowed to enroll for classes.
+Additional information and training programs beyond this initial training are available through the Office of Institutional Equity, the DACC Vice President for Student Services Office, and the NMSU Police Department.
+Contact information for each of these can be found on Page 58.